thorole/encryptinator/README.md

 Debugging game
 ![Testing game](documentation/images/consoletestinggame.PNG)

 One of the more interesting bugs was discovered in automated testing.
 When passing numbers through the shift input field, the number was handled as a string, which again led to errors.
 This led to the re-writing of the function `checkShift()`.
-In the later stages of the project, the built in `checkValidity()` was introduced to the project to check all the input fields before the rest of the functions are called.
+In the later stages of the project, the built in javascript method `checkValidity()` was introduced to the project to check all the input fields before the rest of the functions are called.
 This makes `checkShift()`, `writeDefaultKey()` and `writeDefaultShift()` a bit redundant but they were kept as an extra safety.